-DSA Quality Assurance Group (DSA-QAG)
+DSA QUALITY ASSURANCE GROUP (DSA-QAG)

-80. DSA-QAG is a charity set up as a regulatory body.
-Its board is made up of representatives from HEIs, DSA needs assessors, DSA equipment suppliers and the NUS, with observers from BIS and the SLC A central administrative unit supports this work.
-DSA-QAG has responsibility for a quality assurance framework against which levels of service for both DSA assessment centres and equipment suppliers are audited.
-It is recommended that needs assessments are undertaken by DSA-QAG registered or accredited assessment centres, and any equipment provided under DSAs is provided by DSA-QAG registered or accredited equipment suppliers.
-More information on DSA-QAG and a list of registered and accredited assessment centres is available at the following website: http://www.dsa-qag.org.uk/.
+71. DSA-QAG is a charity set up as a regulatory body.
+It's board is made up of representatives from HEPs, DSAs needs assessors, equipment suppliers and the National Union of Students, with observers from BIS, Welsh Government and the Student Loans Company (SLC).
+A central administrative unit supports this work.
+DSA-QAG has responsibility for a quality assurance framework against which levels of service for both DSAs assessment centres and equipment suppliers are audited.
+It is recommended that needs assessments are only undertaken by DSA-QAG registered or accredited assessment centres, and any equipment provided under DSAs is provided by DSA-QAG registered or accredited equipment suppliers.
+More information on DSA-QAG and a list of registered and accredited assessment centres and suppliers is available at the following website: www.dsa-qag.org.uk